 Dr. Mauri A. Ditzler

-Dr. Mauri A. Ditzler was introduced as the 16th president of Albion College on November 22, 2013.
-He officially takes office on July 1, 2014 and brings with him 19 years of accomplishments as a higher education administrator and, before that, 15 years as an esteemed and national-award-winning chemistry professor.
+Dr. Mauri A. Ditzler officially took office as the 16th president of Albion College on July 1, 2014.
+He brings with him 19 years of accomplishments as a higher education administrator and, before that, 15 years as an esteemed and national-award-winning chemistry professor.

-An ardent devotee of the liberal arts and sciences and a skilled fundraiser, Ditzler comes to Albion from Monmouth College in Illinois, where he has been president since 2005.
-In nearly nine years, he has led initiatives at the liberal arts institution that have emphasized academic excellence, resulted in curriculum innovations, produced positive enrollment trends, and strengthened the college’s relationship with its home community of Monmouth.
+An ardent devotee of the liberal arts and sciences and a skilled fundraiser, Ditzler comes to Albion from Monmouth College in Illinois, where he served as president from 2005 to 2014.
+In his nine years, he led initiatives at the institution that emphasized academic excellence, resulted in curriculum innovations, produced positive enrollment trends, and strengthened the college’s relationship with its home community of Monmouth.